 “Yes” – they include industrial asthma, vibration white finger and occupational stress.

-I shall explain what each is and provide you with a link to a page that will tell you how to show your employer is legally responsible.
+We shall explain what each is and provide you with a link to a page that will tell you how to show your employer is legally responsible.

 What is industrial asthma and how do you show your employer is legally responsible for your asthma claim for compensation as an industrial injury?

 Asthma is a tightening in the muscles around your airways and a swelling of the airways – both combine to make the airways narrower and it more difficult for you to breath.

 “Industrial asthma” is asthma caused from exposure to certain dust or chemicals at work – it is also known as “occupational asthma”.